ryanozx/tp/docs/UserGuide.md

 #### Editing employee information : `edit`

 For a more comprehensive editing of an employee's information, use the `edit` command.
 This command will edit the specified fields of an employee specified by their index in the employee list.

+Here's how to use the `edit` command to edit an employee's information:

 1. Get the [index](#glossary) of the employee under the employee list.